Innovoltive/InSpice/README.md

 ## Acknowledgments

-Original project (PySpice) by Fabrice Salvaire
+Original project (InSpice) by Fabrice Salvaire
 # Copyright (C) 2025 Innovoltive
 # Modified by Innovoltive on April 18, 2025.